brentyi/tyro/README.md

     print(args)
 ```

-Which we can run to get:
+We can run this to get:

 ```
 $ python simple.py --help